 “I don’t know,” I mumbled, shaking my head.
 “I don’t do too well with that kind of stuff.”

 She scoffed.
-“Yeah, well I’m having a blast,” she sneered sarcastically.
+“Yeah, well I’m having a fucking blast,” she sneered sarcastically.
 Then she softened.
-“It’s not for him, Eric.
+“Not for him, Eric.
 Be there for me.
 I’m doing all this shit myself.
 He’s got no family close, so it’s all on me.
 Besides, I may need to vent some more.”

-“Shania,” I said.
-Then I stopped.
+“Shania,” I began, and then stopped.
 “Oh, what the hell.
 Yeah, sure.
 I’ll be there for you.”

 “They’re sending the car for me at twelve-thirty.
 I’ll bang on your door.”